 Outreach – AMRI has many outreach efforts.
 Possibly best known among these is our summer research program that involves high school and undergraduate students and high school teachers.
 Read more.

-Teaching – AMRI faculty teach courses in both the College of Science and College of Engineering.
+Teaching – AMRI faculty teach courses in both the College of Science and Dr. Robert A. Savoie College of Engineering.
 Courses are presented in Chemistry, Physics and Engineering with an emphasize on various fundamental aspects of these fields as well as topics pertinent to advanced materials and nanotechnology.

 AMRI’s tenants are independent start-up companies that rent space in the institute as they collaborate with AMRI faculty and utilize AMRI equipment holdings.
 Companies have both contracts and joint research grants with AMRI faculty.
 Excitingly, collaborative research and educational programs, some unrelated to the main thrusts of the faculty and the tenant’s research, naturally develop from the close proximity of AMRI faculty and startup scientists.